basakbozkurt/basakbozkurt.github.io/_pages/about.md

 - Share your experiences and views on using AI in fact-checking

 ### 🎯 Why Participate?
-By participating, you will help us gain a deeper understanding of the current fact- checking landscape: its challenges, needs, and ongoing transformation.
+By participating, you will help us gain a deeper understanding of the current fact-checking landscape: its challenges, needs, and ongoing transformation.
 We hope the insights we gather will contribute to shaping future tools and systems that better support your work.

 Participation is completely voluntary, and all responses will be kept confidential and used only for research purposes.